-The following Business Plan outlines additional work LTC proposes to accomplish in 2024.
-We invite you to review our Strategic Plan on our website at www.LTC.on.ca to find the best way for you to contribute to achieving our vision of Healthy Watersheds for Healthy Communities.
+The 2025 Business Plan outlines additional work LTC proposes to accomplish throughout the year.
+We invite you to review our Strategic Plan on our website at www.LTC.on.ca to find the best way for you to contribute to achieving our shared vision of Healthy Watersheds for Healthy Communities.